hyperjumptech/monika/docs/src/pages/quick-start.md

 ### Linux

-The recommended approach is to use [Snapcraft](https://snapcraft.io/), a universal package manager for Linux.
-Check [Monika page on Snapcraft](https://snapcraft.io/monika) for more detailed information.

-Alternatively, Monika for Linux can be automatically downloaded and installed by running an installation script as follows:
+Monika for Linux can be automatically downloaded and installed by running an installation script as follows:

 ```bash
 curl https://raw.githubusercontent.com/hyperjumptech/monika/main/scripts/monika-install.sh | sh